johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-12-serialising-aspnet-method-calls-for-later-execution/index.md

 This record will store the name of the service, the name of the method, and the parameters that will be passed to the method when it is called.

 Next we need an example service that we can call.
-Here's a simple example:
+For instance:

 ```cs
 public interface IOurService